Turbulent dynamo in the two-phase interstellar medium: Summary and Conclusions

 As expected, the magnetic field amplifies exponentially and then saturates due to the back-reaction by strong magnetic fields on the turbulent flow.
 We chose a cutoff temperature of $10^{3}~\K$ for phase division, i.e., $\cold$ phase for the cold medium and $\warm$ phase for the warm medium (\Fig{fig:rhotemp}).
 We then study the properties of turbulence and magnetic fields separately in these two phases.
 The key results and conclusions from the study are summarised below: \begin{itemize}

-\item The 2d PDFs of temperature-density and magnetic field-density are complex and do not follow simple trends (\Fig{fig:phasespacerhotemp} and \Fig{fig:phasespacerhob}).
+\item The 2D PDFs of temperature-density and magnetic field-density are complex and do not follow simple trends (\Fig{fig:phasespacerhotemp} and \Fig{fig:phasespacerhob}).
 The density PDF roughly follows a lognormal distribution in both the $\cold$ and $\warm$ phases (\Fig{fig:rhopdf}).
 The magnetic field is non-Gaussian in both the phases and the non-Gaussianity decreases on saturation (\Fig{fig:bxpdf}).

-Each phase individually is far from an isothermal gas and there is continuous dynamic exchange between the phases.
+\item Each phase individually is far from an isothermal gas and there is a continuous dynamic energy exchange between the phases.

 \item For both the $\Sol$ and $\Comp$ driving, the $\cold$ phase occupies a very small fraction of the volume ($\lesssim 4 \%$) and is highly supersonic ($\Mach \approx 5$).
 On the other hand, the $\warm$ phase fills a large fraction of the volume ($\gtrsim 96 \%$) and is transsonic ($\Mach \approx 1$).